How to Buy Victoria Peak Tram Tickets for Hong Kong

 • The Peak Tower also contains a range of cafes and restaurants as well as Madame Tussauds Hong Kong.

 • The Peak Galleria which houses the public bus terminus as well as various eateries, fashion and handicrafts shops.
 There is also a free entry observatory deck.
-The Galleria is currently closed for renovation and is expected to re-open in Summer 2019.

 • Hong Kong Island Visitor Information Centre located between The Peak Tower and The Peak Galleria.

-• Mount Austin Playground a 300 metre (0.2 miles) 6-minute walk from The Peak Tower.
+• Mount Austin Playground is a 300 metre (0.2 miles) 6-minute walk from The Peak Tower.
 It has some well-kept gardens and a relaxing atmosphere with benches, pagodas, play equipment and plenty of space to run and play.
 Here’s a video of the playground.

 • Victoria Peak Garden is a 1.1 km (0.7 mile) 20-minute walk away from The Peak Tower via Mount Austin Road.
 The garden offers a sanctuary away from the hustle and bustle of the Tower and Galleria areas and has stunning views over Hong Kong and Victoria Harbour.
 The former Mountain Lodge, the alternate residence for the Governor of Hong, used to be located on the site of the garden.